ANDRO: An Argo-based deep displacement dataset

 4 : Sorbonne University, France

-A world deep displacement dataset, named ANDRO, after a traditional dance of Brittany meaning a swirl, comprising more than 1200 000 deep displacements, has been produced from the Argo float data.
+A world deep displacement dataset, named ANDRO, after a traditional dance of Brittany meaning a swirl, comprising more than 1300 000 deep displacements, has been produced from the Argo float trajectory data ('traj' files).
 ANDRO dataset was completed over the period 2000-2009, then was partially but yearly updated since 2010.

 One important feature of ANDRO is that the pressures measured during float drifts at depth, and suitably averaged are preserved in ANDRO.
 To reach this goal, it was necessary to reprocess most of the Argo raw data, because of the many different decoding versions (roughly 100) not always applied by the DACs to the displacement data because they were mainly interested in the p,t,S profiles.
-The result of our work was the production of comprehensive files, named DEP (for déplacements in French), containing all the possibly retrievable float data.
+The result of our work was the production of comprehensive files, named DEP (for 'déplacement' in French), containing all the possibly retrievable float data.